 The operational costs for wholesale network operation are straightforward as most are handled via outsourced contracts.
-Once the network build is completed in 2018 and the target penetration rates are realized, operational costs stabilize and a view of those calculated for 2022 are shown in Figure 42.
-In the chart, Admin, ops, and o-e refer to administration, operations, and opto-electronics, respectively.
+Once the network build is completed in 2020 and the target penetration rates are realized, operational costs stabilize and a view of those calculated for 2024 are shown in Figure 42.
+In the chart, Admin, ops, o-e, and mktng refer to administration, operations, opto-electronics, and marketing respectively.
 The numbers assume that the Town provides both equipment and storage space at no charge.

-Figure 42 - Operational cost projections for the utility fibre network in 2022.
+Figure 42 - Annual operational cost projections for the utility fibre network in 2024.